web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 const Image = <img src={`${process.env.ASSET_PREFIX}/static/icon.png`} />;
 ```

-In the development environment, the above code will be compiled as:
+In the development build, the above code will be compiled as:

 ```jsx
 const Image = <img src={`/static/icon.png`} />;
 ```

-In the production environment, the above code will be compiled as:
+In the production build, the above code will be compiled as:

 ```jsx
 const Image = <img src={`https://example.com/static/icon.png`} />;